2020F-usfca-btec-640/2020F-usfca-btec-640.github.io/_posts/2020-11-07-welcome-to-atom.md

 ---
 layout: post
 title:  "Welcome to Atom!"
-date:   2020-11-07 12:54:04 -0700
+date:   2020-11-16 12:54:04 -0700
 categories: Atom markdown GitHub html
 ---
 Hello!
 This blog post will walk you through the basic steps on how to set up and use Atom.
-Atom is an awesome and free text editing tool that allows you to write Markdown and convert it into an html.
+Atom is an awesome and free text editing tool that allows you to write in Markdown and convert it into an html file.
 # Setting up Atom
 First, let's start by installing Atom onto your computer:
  1. Visit the [Atom website](https://atom.io/)